jpswade/jpswade.github.io/_posts/2007-01-24-my-computer-has-problems-what-can-i-do.md

 permalink: /my-computer-has-problems-what-can-i-do/
 ---
 <p class="lead">
-  You&#8217;d be surprised the amount of times I get people asking me this question, therefore this is a guide on what to do to try and work out what the problem might be or completly solve the problem all together.
+  You'd be surprised the amount of times I get people asking me this question, therefore this is a guide on what to do to try and work out what the problem might be or completly solve the problem all together.
 </p>

 **Check for resource intensive applications**